RattleyCooper/selentric/README.md

 Selentric is the successor to [selenext](https://github.com/Wykleph/selenext).
 Selenext is great, but it's clunkier than it needs to be.
 The overall idea is the same; create a template/model of a web site so we can separate the code that controls the automation, and the code that finds the web elements.
+Selenium has a `Page` object but this expands on that a little bit and brings a little bit more to the table.

-There will also be tools available for logging the source code of the web pages you need to automate.
+In the future there will also be tools available for logging the source code of the web pages you need to automate.
 Once you have the source files you can run them through a tool to generate `Page`/`PageTemplateMatcher`/`Locator` objects using unique class names, tag names, ids, names, etc.  These tools will require `BeautifulSoup4`.
 They are not complete yet.
 Once it's done, I'm fairly certain it will make the process of setting up unique page templates a lot quicker, but like I said, it's not done yet.

 ### Install